onicai/llama_cpp_canister/README.md

 ![llama](https://user-images.githubusercontent.com/1991296/230134379-7181e485-c521-4d23-a0d6-f7b3b61ba524.png)

-This repo allows you to deploy [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) as a Smart Contract to the Internet Computer.
+This repo allows you to deploy [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp) as a Smart Contract on the Internet Computer.

 # Try it out